dgroomes/react-playground/README.md

 ### Instructions

 * Run a server
-  * Use the pre-installed python on macOS with `python -m SimpleHTTPServer`
+  * Use the pre-installed Python binary on macOS with `python -m SimpleHTTPServer`
 * Open the browser! (<http://localhost:8000>)

 ### Notes